kammitama5/kammitama5.github.io/_posts/2024-07-01-Monday-July-1st.md

 affiliated with SL Math).
 - Our workshop is at IBM Research, and it's only the second time they've hosted researchers here.
-I think the deal is that they hope some of us will want to return to do an internship or something, but most mathematicians aren't really thinking about that kind of stuff, which quite frankly is a bit refreshing compared to the average CS student.
+I think the deal is that they hope some of us will want to return to do an internship or something, but most mathematicians aren't really thinking about that kind of stuff, which quite frankly is a bit refreshing compared to the average CS student, for whom internships can be about leveraging brand-name and levelling-up to other companies they want to join (so using other companies as a stepping stone rather than just enjoying the growth and work for its own sake).
 Also, I learned that there is always a spot held for one researcher from an agency; as you may or may not know, they are the largest employer of mathematicians.
 That was also interesting (regardless of what your thoughts are of them) because it was a non-platformed way to meet someone who actually works there, and that person was really just